- Soil By Subject

 - Other Resources

 Soils are fascinating and diverse.
 The Soil Basics overview can get you hooked on the different properties that soils have to offer, and why educators benefit from using soils.
 Soil on one hill can completely differ from soil on the next hill.
 Because of this diversity, learning about soil is well suited to multidiciplinary studies and teawork with many different fields.
-There are thousands of researchers studying soil and how it impacts society, food production, environmental health, and more (for more, visit the Land and People page).
+There are thousands of researchers studying soil and how it impacts society, food production, environmental health, and more (for more, visit the Soil and People page).

 As a scientist, it would be really complicated to study EVERYTHING that a soil can do, because it does so much.
 So, like most diciplines, soil science is broken down into major topic categories.
 There is a little bit of something for every scientific interest.